hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 Execute the following script to create content models required by the plugin.
 Replaced YOUR\_ID and YOUR\_TOKEN with the space id and token that you obtained in the previous section.

 ```
 CONTENTFUL_SPACEID=<YOUR_ID> CONTENTFUL_TOKEN=<CONTENT_MANAGEMENT_TOKEN> node_modules/@botonic/plugin-contentful/bin/import-contentful-models.sh
 ```

+>## Use

 ### Define Your Contents

 #### Publishing Contents
-Go to contentful dashboard.
+Go to the Contentful dashboard.
 Open the "Contents section" and create the contents required by your bot.
 Remember that they will not be available until you press the "publish" button and the button becomes green.
 <details>
 <summary>Example</summary>
 ![](https://botonic-doc-static.netlify.com/images/contentful/publish-changes.png)